OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Implementation Details

 \subsection{Hyper-Parameters}

 We now discuss the hyper-parameters used in this work.
-For experiments on the BURST~\cite{burst} dataset, we encode a grid of $7\times7$ point across the width and height of the image features to obtain the open-world embeddings $e_\mathrm{ow}$ discussed in Sec.~\ref{sec:app:owqueries}.
+For experiments on the BURST~\cite{burst} dataset, we encode a grid of $7\times7$ points across the width and height of the image features to obtain the open-world embeddings $e_\mathrm{ow}$ discussed in Sec.~\ref{sec:app:owqueries}.
 Hence the total number of open-world object queries $N_\mathrm{obj, ow}$ is $49$.
-We also experimented with a grid of $4\times 4$ and $10 \times 10$, but didn't see a significant change in performance.
+We also experimented with a grid of $4\times 4$ and $10 \times 10$ but didn't see a significant change in performance.
 For experiments on the VidSTG~\cite{vidstg} dataset, the number of text embeddings $e_\mathrm{text}$ is $32$.
 In all experiments, the maximum number of closed world objects ($N_\mathrm{obj, cw}$) in a given video for a ResNet-50 backbone is $100$, and for a Swin-L backbone is $200$.
-We use a feature dimension $C$ (Sec.~\ref{sec:app:overview}) of $256$ in all models.
+We use a feature dimension $C$ (Sec.~\ref{sec:app:overview}) of $256$ in all models, unless stated otherwise.

 We trained the models with an initial learning rate of $0.0001$ and ADAMW~\cite{adamw} optimizer with a weight decay of $0.05$.
 We use a batch size of $8$.
-The networks were first initialized with weights from Mask2Former~\cite{mask2former} trained on the COCO image instance segmentation dataset.
-We then fine-tune the models on the respective BURST~\cite{burst}, VidSTG~\cite{vidstg}, and OVIS~\cite{ovis} datasets for $10,000$, $16,000$ and $8,000$ iterations respectively.
+The backbone, the pixel decoder, the closed-world embeddings and the transformer layers in the object abstractor were first initialized with weights from Mask2Former~\cite{mask2former} trained on the COCO image instance segmentation dataset.
+The object-to-text abstractor and the text embeddings were first initialized with weights from BLIP-2~\cite{blip2}.
+We then fine-tune the models on the respective BURST~\cite{burst}, VidSTG~\cite{vidstg}, and OVIS~\cite{ovis} datasets for $10,000$, $16,000$, and $8,000$ iterations respectively.